Voriconazole Side Effects

 Applies to voriconazole: intravenous powder for injection, oral powder for reconstitution, oral tablet

-The most frequently reported side effects in clinical trials were visual disturbances, fever, nausea, rash, vomiting, chills, headache, increased liver function test, tachycardia, and hallucinations.
+The most frequently reported side effects in clinical trials were visual disturbances, fever/pyrexia, nausea, rash, vomiting, diarrhea, chills, headache, increased liver function test, peripheral edema, abdominal pain, tachycardia, and hallucinations.
 Side effects that most frequently led to the discontinuation of voriconazole treatment included visual disturbances, rash, and elevated liver function tests.

 The visual disturbances were usually mild and rarely resulted in the discontinuation of therapy.

-Ocular side effects have been reported frequently and have included abnormal vision, color vision change, and/or photophobia in about 21% of patients.
-Visual disturbances may be related to higher plasma voriconazole concentrations and/or doses.
-The mechanism responsible for producing this side effect has not been fully identified; however, the site of action is most likely within the retina.
+Ocular side effects have been reported frequently and have included abnormal vision, altered/enhanced visual perception, blurred vision, color vision change, and/or photophobia in about 21% of patients.
+These visual disturbances were transient and fully reversible; most spontaneously resolving within 1 hour with no clinically significant long-term visual effects.
+Attenuation was observed with repeated doses.
+Visual disturbances may be related to higher plasma voriconazole levels and/or doses.
+The mechanism has not been fully identified; however, the site of action is most likely within the retina.
 In a 28-day study of the effect of voriconazole on retinal activity in healthy subjects, alterations in color perception, decreases in electroretinogram waveform amplitude, and diminished visual field measurements were linked to the administration of voriconazole.
-Within 14 days of stopping the medication, each indicator of visual function had returned to baseline.
+Within 14 days of stopping the drug, each indicator of visual function had returned to baseline.

 Postmarketing reports: Prolonged visual adverse events (including optic neuritis and papilledema)